M18 Hellcat: Design

 The M18's new design incorporated several innovative labor-saving maintenance features.
 Drivetrain maintenance was performed by removing a large access plate on the front of the hull, disconnecting the drivetrain from the driveshaft, attaching extension rails to the drivetrain mounting, and sliding the entire assembly out of the hull on the rails.
 For access to the bottom of the engine without having to remove it completely from the hull, it was possible to slide the engine out onto a rail system integrated with the rear hull access door.

 The 900T Torqmatic transmission had three forward gears, with ranges of up to 16 mph, 12 to 34 mph, and 30 to 60 mph (corresponding to cruising speeds of 12 mph, 25 mph, and 45 mph, respectively), and one reverse gear with a cruising speed of 20 mph.
 The engine speed was governed such that the vehicle normally could not exceed 55 mph in third gear.
 The M18 carried a five-man crew, consisting of a commander, gunner, loader, driver, and assistant driver.
 The driver and assistant driver were seated in the front left and right of the hull, respectively.
 Uniquely, the driver and assistant driver were provided with identical sets of controls and either could be used to operate the vehicle, but only the driver's set of steering levers could be used as parking brakes.
 The commander, gunner, and loader were positioned in the turret; the commander at the left rear, the gunner at the left front, and the loader on the right.
-The commander, gunner, and loader were all provided with seats, and the commander could stand on his seat to operate the .50 caliber M2 Browning machine gun on a flexible ring mount on the left rear of the turret.
+The turret crew were all provided with seats, and the commander could stand on his seat to operate the .50 caliber M2 Browning machine gun on a flexible ring mount on the left rear of the turret.
 An SCR-610 radio was placed in the rear of the turret.
 An escape hatch was provided in the hull floor directly underneath the turret.